apache/incubator-kie-tools/packages/online-editor/README.md

 # Integration tests

-There is a set of cypress tests in `it-tests` folder.
+There is a set of cypress tests in `e2e-tests` folder.
 To run them, please refer to one option bellow.

 ## Run tests manually

-More suitable for running particular tests from `it-tests`.
+More suitable for running particular tests from `e2e-tests`.

 - `packages/extended-services$ pnpm start`
 - `packages/online-editor$ pnpm start`